jeffbinder/visions-and-revisions/README.md

 > What immortal hand or eye,
 > Could frame thy fearful symmetry?

-topic="strolling through a lovely flower garden":
+title="Strolling through a lovely flower garden":

-> Tyger Tyger, lily green,
+> Tyger Tyger, lovely tree,
-> in the center of the scene;
+> In a garden by the sea;
-> From horizon eye to eye,
+> What admiring ear or eye,
-> You see that lovely gardener?
+> Can see such lovely scenery?

-topic="charging into glorious battle":
+title="Charging into glorious battle":

-> Tyger Tyger, shining shield,
+> Tyger Tyger, shining sword,
-> In the middle of the field;
+> In the battle stands the lord;
-> Thy opponent eye to eye,
-> Where lies thy mortal enemy?
+> Yet unable hand or foot,
+> Can fight this mighty warrior?

-topic="the aesthetics of gothic cathedrals":
+title="The aesthetics of Gothic cathedrals":

-> Tyger Tyger, magnus holm,
+> Tyger Tyger, gothic spire,
-> And the beauty of the dome;
+> In the middle of the shire;
-> Does cathedral dome have lights,
+> Which cathedral bore that spire,
-> Which shine on gothic capitals?
+> Which bore that gothic pinnacle?

-topic="urban planning and traffic management":
+title="Urban planning and traffic management":

 > Tyger Tyger, traffic light,
 > In the middle of the night;
-> When attackers came on foot,
+> Does policeman check his lights,
-> Why break that traffic barrier?
+> Not check his traffic cameras?

-topic="a little, fluffy kitty cat":
+title="A little, fluffy kitty cat":

 > Tyger Tyger, kitty cat,
-> In the posture of a bat;
+> In the middle of a chat;
-> No protruding fangs or claws,
-> What is this furry animal?
+> What electric freak was he,
+> To send such nasty messages?

+title="Leaves of Grass":

+> Tyger Tyger, broken glass,
+> In the middle of the grass;
+> Leaves forever blown by wind,
+> How much more petty agony?

+As the latter example shows, the model appears to be going off of the words in the title, not recalling any specific information about the titles of pre-existing poems.
+The titles thus seem to function mainly as topical hints.
+I need, however, to do more research into exactly what is happening with the titles.

-All of these texts retain the rhyme, meter, and punctuation of the original (excepting the slant-rhyme of "eye" and "symmetry", which the current code cannot detect).
+All of these revisions retain the rhyme, meter, and punctuation of the original (excepting the slant-rhyme of "eye" and "symmetry", which the current code cannot detect).
 If these formal constraints are lifted, the poem will degenerate into prose that bears little relation to the original, a fact best illustrated by the full sequence of steps by which this stanza is transformed into a text about "computational language modeling with artificial neural networks":

 > tyger tyger, burning bright, in the forests of the night; what immortal hand or eye, could frame such fearful symmetry?
 > tyger tyger, burning bright, in the forests of the night; what immortal hand or eye, could frame **create** fearful symmetry?